Pierre666/aws-serverless-workshops/WebApplication/4_RESTfulAPIs/README.md

 1. Choose **Request Unicorn**.
 You should see a notification in the right sidebar that a unicorn is on its way and then see a unicorn icon fly to your pickup location.

+## Congratulations!

-Congratulations, you have completed the Wild Rydes Web Application Workshop!
-Check out our [other workshops](../../README.md#workshops) covering additional serverless use cases.
+You have completed the Wild Rydes Web Application Workshop 🦄

-See this workshop's [cleanup guide](../9_CleanUp) for instructions on how to delete the resources you've created.
+If you want to go deeper on OAuth support provided by Amazon Cognito, feel free to walk-through the (optional) [OAuth hands-on lab](../5_OAuth)